kenrogers/phantra/README.md

 # Task 2: Propose a Solution

-The solution is Terrapin: An AI-powered content creation assistant that transforms educational video content into engaging, platform-optimized written content while preserving the creator's authentic voice and teaching style.
+The solution is Phantra: An AI-powered content creation assistant that transforms educational video content into engaging, platform-optimized written content while preserving the creator's authentic voice and teaching style.

 I will build with the following stack: